Ludowici Roof Tile: Celadon Terra Cotta Company

 In 1888, a sculpting professor at Alfred University in Alfred, New York, found that the local supply of clay was well-suited for ornamental sculpting work, and found other local investors to form the Celadon Terra Cotta Company, named for the green hue the clay took on when salt-fired.
 After visiting a friend in the area, George Herman Babcock became interested in the possibilities of terra cotta and bought stock, eventually becoming the president of the company.
 As president, he filed patents for multiple profiles of tile, such as the Conosera tile and unique combination tiles with different designs but a standard base, allowing for multiple styles of interlocking tile to be used on the same roof.

 Babcock died in 1893, but the company continued to grow as it shifted focus towards roofing tile and was renamed the Celadon Roofing Tile Company in 1900.
 Shortly after this, the New York State School of Clay-Working and Ceramics was established at Alfred University following lobbying effort by Celadon executives and others.
 The presence of this school allowed the company to collaborate with leading ceramicists of the time such as Charles Fergus Binns, who did extensive consulting work with Celadon.

-The Celadon Company purchased the Imperial Clay Company in 1905 and gained its factory in New Lexington, Ohio.
+The Celadon Company purchased the Imperial Clay Company in 1905 and its factory in New Lexington, Ohio.